amansodhi-git/ShelterSA-Prototype/README.md

 1) Open a terminal and navigate to the clone Shelter SA repo, and execute the command "npm run dev" to create and run the local server.
 2) Open a browser and nivagate to localhost:5000 to see the application.

+Any account registered on the application is stored on MongoDB and will be removed automatically after seven days.

 Thank you